Well, the only thing better is to first cook that meal with said locals.

 Pasta can be made to this step up to 1 day ahead.
 Store wrapped in plastic, placed in a resealable plastic bag, and refrigerated.
 Bring to room temperature before using.

-For the pasta sheets: Fit a pasta roller onto a counter.
+Roll Out The Pasta Sheets: Fit a pasta roller onto a counter.
 Cut dough into six pieces (they need to fit in the Pasta Roller).
 Press each piece into a rectangle shape.

 Pull the roller adjustment knob straight out and turn to setting 1.
 Release the knob, making certain the pin on the roller housing engages the opening on the back of the adjustment knob, allowing the knob to fit flush against the roller housing.

 Turn stand mixer to speed 2.
-Feed flattened, lightly floured dough into rollers to knead.
+Feed flattened lightly floured dough into rollers to knead.
 Fold dough in thirds, flatten, lightly flour, and roll again.
-Repeat until dough is smooth and pliable and covers the width of the roller.
+Repeat until the dough is smooth and pliable and covers the width of the roller.
 Lightly dust pasta with flour while rolling and cutting to aid in drying and separation.

 Feed dough through rollers to further flatten the sheet of dough.
 Change the roller to setting 3, and repeat the rolling process.
 Continue to increase roller setting until you reach setting 8.
 Do not fold the dough during this step.
 Cut dough as needed to make it wieldy.